erl987/remoteweatheraccess/docs/sphinx/source/server.rst

 Configuring the weather stations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The weather stations in the database are configured using the command line tool :command:`manage-weather-stations`.
+The weather stations in the database are configured using the command line tool *manage-weather-stations*.
 A weather station is added by:

 .. code-block:: bash

 	sudo manage-weather-stations --add /var/lib/remote-weather-access/templates/new_station.json /var/lib/remote-weather-access/weather.db

 Note that you should use root rights in order to obtain write access to the weather database that is normally owned by the weather daemon user.
 You need to adapt the JSON-configuration file to contain your station metadata.
-The command line tool :command:`manage-weather-stations` helps in all tasks related to managing the stations in the database.
+The command line tool *manage-weather-stations* helps in all tasks related to managing the stations in the database.
 You can get detailed information using:

 .. code-block:: bash